AdobeDocs/adobeio-samples-barcode-generator/README.md

-# Firefly Sample App: Barcode reader
+# Firefly Sample App: Barcode generator

 This Firefly app is a complete solution of the codelab [Firefly Headless App](https://github.com/AdobeDocs/adobeio-codelabs-barcode).